carlosperate/arm-none-eabi-gcc-py-package/README.md

 ## Project/repository structure

-There are multiple folders in this repository to serve different facets of this package creation and distribution:
+There are multiple folders in this repository to serve different aspects of this package creation and distribution:

 - `arm-none-eabi-gcc-toolchain`: Contains the skeleton code for the Python